alaric-kuo/Quantum-Structural-Mechanics-Validation/README.md

 ## Research Basis

-This repository is built on the experimental study and public dataset listed below.
+This repository is built on a QSM validation article, the source experimental study, and the public experimental dataset listed below.

+### How to Cite This Work

+Kuo, H.-J. (2026). *Validating Quantum Structural Mechanics with Spherical Sliding Isolation Test Data*.
+GitHub. https://github.com/alaric-kuo/Quantum-Structural-Mechanics-Validation

 ### References